ScottPierce/crdt-demo/README.md

 # CRDT Demo

+*This repository was AI generated, to learn about CRDT libraries, how they work, and the differences between Yjs and Automerge.

 This repo contains two side-by-side, script-based demos that illustrate collaborative editing and offline sync using CRDT libraries:

 - **Yjs demo** (`/demos/yjs-demo`): update-based CRDT with built-in undo/redo.